One Page Street

 Initially, we carried out a major investigation and detailed analysis of both the existing foundations and superstructure.
 This provided a full understanding of the structure and its strength.
 All assumptions made in their calculations were confirmed by careful testing and exploratory work on site, further necessitated by the lack of existing records about the building’s structure.

 In terms of the foundations, the analysis needed to ensure that any additional loads would not cause either settlement beyond acceptable levels or overstress the existing foundation structure.

-With regard to the superstructure, new structural elements were designed to be as lightweight as possible, to keep additional loading to a minimum without compromising the dynamic performance of the building.
-Proposed measures include the use of lightweight concrete for composite floor slabs.
-Detailed analysis ensured that any column strengthening needed as a result of the alterations was provided only where required, while strengthening to existing steel beams has been designed to increase the allowable floor loads.
+With regard to the superstructure, new structural elements were designed to be as lightweight as possible to keep additional loading to a minimum without compromising the dynamic performance of the building.
+Proposed measures included the use of lightweight concrete for composite floor slabs.
+Detailed analysis ensured that any column strengthening needed as a result of the alterations was provided only where required, while strengthening to existing steel beams was designed to increase the allowable floor loads.

 Refurbishment and lightweight extension of a concrete office building